Roblox Murder Mystery 2 codes (January 2022) – How to get free knives & pets

 What are MM2 codes used for in Roblox?

-As seen in the tables above, codes in Murder Mystery 2 unlock special in-game rewards for no additional cost.
+Codes in Murder Mystery 2 are essential for any player, allowing you to unlock special in-game rewards for no additional cost.

-Whether that’s a knife or a pet, these free items are typically only available as codes and can’t be found anywhere else in the game.
+Whether that’s a new knife, free Gold, or a pet, these items are typically only available as codes and are unable to be found anywhere else in the game.

 So, there you have it – everything you need to know about Murder Mystery 2 codes in Roblox for January 2022.